iiamabby/site/README.md

 - Create a github account
 - Fork this repo
-- Run `git clone https://github.com/cloudnative-nz/site.git` in your command line to pull down this repo to your device
+- Run `git clone https://github.com/<yourusername>/site.git` in your command line to pull down the forked repo to your device
 - Run this website by opening the index.html file from your file explorer
-- View the issues and decide on which one to work through, ask questions in the thread if you have some or need assistance working through it
+- View the issues and decide on which one to work through, ask questions or ask for assistance in the thread of the issue if you need to.

 ### Step 6: Submit a Pull Request